Learning a Distance Measure from the Information-Estimation Geometry of Data¶

 TL;DR¶

-This paper proposes the Information-Estimation Metric (IEM), a novel distance function induced by the geometry of the data probability density.
-IEM measures the distance between signals by comparing their score vector fields at multiple noise levels.
-Without any supervised training, IEM achieves perceptual judgment prediction performance competitive with fully supervised methods.
+The paper proposes the Information-Estimation Metric (IEM), a novel distance function induced by the geometry of data probability density.
+By comparing score vector fields across various noise levels to measure signal distance, the unsupervised IEM achieves performance comparable to supervised methods in predicting human perceptual judgments.

 Background & Motivation¶

-- Limitations of Prior Work: The best-performing perceptual metrics (LPIPS, DISTS) rely on human-annotated data for training, which is costly and yields limited interpretability.
+- Existing state-of-the-art perceptual metrics (LPIPS, DISTS) rely on expensive human-annotated data for training and suffer from poor interpretability.

-- Key Challenge: Information-theoretic quantities (e.g., mutual information) are insensitive to the global geometry of the density, whereas estimation-theoretic quantities (e.g., denoising error) are directly tied to density geometry.
+- Information-theoretic quantities (e.g., mutual information) are insensitive to the global geometry of the density, whereas estimation-theoretic quantities (e.g., denoising error) are directly related to density geometry.

-- Goal: The relationship between denoising error and the score function (Tweedie–Miyasawa formula) is foundational to diffusion models.
-This paper investigates whether this relationship can be exploited to construct a principled perceptual metric.
+- The relationship between denoising error and the score function (Tweedie-Miyasawa formula) is the foundation of diffusion models—can this relationship be leveraged to construct a perceptual metric?

 Method¶